dcmi/dc-srap/profile/srap-profile.md

 Recommended practice is to identify formal meetings such as conferences with a URI.
 If this is not possible or feasible, a literal value that identifies the meeting may be provided.
 It is also possible to give both the name and the URI.

-### Related Code Set
+### Related Code

-Proposed DCMI Metadata Term: http://purl.org/dc/terms/relatedCodeSet
+Proposed DCMI Metadata Term: http://purl.org/dc/terms/relatedCode

-Label: Related Code Set
+Label: Related Code

-Code set (software applications) referenced in the resource.
+Code (software applications) referenced in the resource.

-SRAP: Code set referenced in the scholarly resource.
+SRAP: Code referenced in the scholarly resource.

-Recommended practice is to identify the code set with a URI identifying either the code set or a landing page through which the code set is accessed.
+Recommended practice is to identify the code with a URI identifying either the code or a landing page through which the application or applications are accessed.

 Subproperty of: References         http://purl.org/dc/terms/references